 Natural cycles such as changes in the strength of the sun and the orbit of the earth as well as volcanic eruptions affect the temperature of the earth.
 However, the rapid change in climate seen over the last 250 years cannot be explained by these natural cycles alone but can be explained by a combination of natural and human-made impacts.

-In 2021, greenhouse gas concentrations in the atmosphere reached new highs.
-Real time data from specific locations suggests this increase has continued into 2022.
+In 2022, observed concentrations of the three main greenhouse gases (CO2, CH4 and N2O) in the atmosphere and oceansreached new highs.
+Real time data from specific locations show this increase continued into 2023.

 Watch: What is the greenhouse effect?